skip to content

 Reducing your anxiety

-- Try to tackle your avoidance: You might find that you have started to avoid certain situations that give rise to your anxiety.
+• Try to tackle your avoidance: You might find that you have started to avoid certain situations that make you anxious.
 Usually anxiety can be reduced over time by gradually facing the thing that is making us feel threatened.
 This is called ‘exposure’ or ‘desensitisation’.
 The idea is that you gradually face the cause of your anxiety, at a pace that feels manageable, increasing your exposure to the anxiety a little at a time, while you learn to tolerate the uncomfortable feelings that this provokes

 Further information can be found here: